 In accordance with the wondrous Argentinian way of life, flexible, where nothing is fit into a straightjacket, the lists of these holiday celebrations, apart from the national and public holidays, seem somewhat flexible as well.
 Different lists may point out distinct celebratory days.

-Which ones are truly established and have national value, or which have been made up by a small group, such as the Dia del Boludo (Day of the Asshole) remains a mystery, or the opinion of one particular person.
+Which ones are truly established and have national value, or which have been made up by a small group, such as the Día del Boludo (Day of the Asshole, June 27) remains a mystery or the opinion of one particular person.
 In most cases, you can only guess at their origins.
+(Edited to Add – meanwhile, there is a website dedicated to the Día del Boluldo.)

 “In Argentina, there is a day for everybody, except for the goalkeeper,” is an Argentinian saying.
 Poor goalkeeper, no day has been dedicated to him yet – which is odd, considering how popular soccer is in this country.